 Apps help us do everything from shop for groceries and plan our week to manage our finances and monitor our fitness.
 The apps listed below offer valuable tools and services to all kinds of startups.

-- The Name App: A business name that’s unique and easy to remember are essential for brand recall.
-This app helps you find the right domain name for your startup and choose social media profile names that are catchy and resonate with your business.
+- Shopify’s Business Name Generator: A business name that’s unique and easy to remember are essential for brand recall.
+This free tool helps you find the right name for your startup as well as claim a domain name.

 - Wave: This free online accounting tool makes it easier to track your income and expenses.
 If you want to accept credit card payments, there is a per-use fee of 2.9% + 30¢ per transaction, and a payroll feature is available at $20 per month plus $4 per active employee and $4 per independent contractor paid.